Amazon's Jeff Bezos commits $2 billion to help homeless, pre-schools

-The announcement marks a deeper foray into philanthropy for Bezos, whose fortune has soared to more than $160 billion thanks to his stake in Amazon, according to Forbes.
+The announcement marks a deeper foray into philanthropy for Bezos, whose fortune has soared to more than $160 billion thanks to his stake in Amazon.
 Dominance in e-commerce and the nascent field of cloud computing has made Amazon the world's second-most valuable public company.

-Within this, the "Day 1 Families Fund" will support existing non-profits that offer shelter and food to young homeless families.
+Within this, the "Day 1 Families Fund" will support existing non-profit organizations that offer shelter and food to young homeless families.

-The "Day 1 Academies Fund" will start an organisation to operate a new network of full-scholarship pre-schools for low-income communities.
-Citing the Amazon mantra of customer obsession, Bezos said in a tweet https://twitter.com/JeffBezos/status/1040253796293795842, "The child will be the customer."
+The "Day 1 Academies Fund" will start an organization to operate a new network of full-scholarship pre-schools for low-income communities.
+Citing the Amazon mantra of customer obsession, Bezos said in a tweet https://twitter.com/JeffBezos/status/1040253796293795842: "The child will be the customer."

+Bezos said in remarks to the Economic Club of Washington that it is "really really hard" for a child to catch up if they fall behind in their early years.
+The money will pay "gigantic dividends for decades."

+He said he did not know how much money he would eventually give away.

 Bezos has yet to join "The Giving Pledge" created by fellow billionaires Bill and Melinda Gates and Warren Buffett, whose more than 180 signatories have promised to give more than half of their fortunes to philanthropy.